dtnewman/zappa_boilerplate_cookiecutter/README.md

 0.0.0 (2017-08-03)
 ******************
 - First iteration
-- Bootstrap 3 final
-- Working User model and registration
+- Basic application with User model and registration